WHAT WE DO…

 FAMILY UNITY RECREATION ACTIVITIES:

-FURA ‘s are held 3-4 times each year and provide families an opportunity to have a structured recreation activity with other families who have children with disabilities.
+FURA ‘s provide families an opportunity to have a structured recreation activity with other families who have children with disabilities.
 Parent’s network and exchange information.
 Children renew friendships.
 A good time is had by all.

 THEATRE ACTING CLASSES